laravel/docs/validation.md

 Sometimes you may wish to specify a custom error message only for a specific attribute.
 You may do so using "dot" notation.
 Specify the attribute's name first, followed by the rule:

     $messages = [
-        'email.required' => 'We need to know your e-mail address!', ];
+        'email.required' => 'We need to know your email address!', ];

 <a name="localization"></a>